usnistgov/pfhub/CODE_OF_CONDUCT.md

 ### 4. Unacceptable Behavior

 The following behaviors are considered harassment and are unacceptable within our community:

 * Violence, threats of violence or violent language directed against another person.

 * Sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language.

 * Posting or displaying sexually explicit or violent material.

 * Posting or threatening to post other people's personally identifying information ("doxing").

 * Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.

 * Inappropriate photography or recording.

 * Inappropriate physical contact.
 You should have someone's consent before touching them.

 * Unwelcome sexual attention.
 This includes, sexualized comments or jokes; inappropriate touching, groping, and unwelcomed sexual advances.

 * Deliberate intimidation, stalking or following (online or in person).

 * Advocating for, or encouraging, any of the above behavior.

 * Sustained disruption of community events, including talks and presentations.

 ### 5. Consequences of Unacceptable Behavior

 Unacceptable behavior from any community member, including sponsors and those with decision-making authority, will not be tolerated.

 Anyone asked to stop unacceptable behavior is expected to comply immediately.

 If a community member engages in unacceptable behavior, the community organizers may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning (and without refund in the case of a paid event).

 ### 6. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify the NIST GitHub moderator as soon as possible at <devops@nist.gov>.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify the {{ site.title }} GitHub moderator as soon as possible at <{{ site.admin_email }}>.

 Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those